-Now, if you also love packing zucchini into delicious desserts and quick breads, then you won’t want to miss my Chocolate Chip Zucchini Bread!
+Now, if you also love packing zucchini into delicious desserts and quick breads, then you won’t want to miss my Chocolate Chip Zucchini Bread and Zucchini Chocolate Chip Muffins!
 I remember growing up and we would make 3 or 4 batches of this delicious recipe on Saturdays to use up all our summer zucchini!
 It was delicious for sure, but now I can add a lemon zucchini bread recipe to the mix of delicious zucchini bread recipes!

 Why This Recipe Works

 - Packed with zucchini.
 Zucchini is one of those ingredients you can add to just about anything and it just works!
 The fact that the flavor is so mellow makes it the perfect vegetable to hide in any sweet recipe!
 This zucchini bread recipe uses 1 whole cup of shredded zucchini!

 - Best lemon zucchini bread with lemon glaze.
 Everything tastes better with a glaze, right?
 This simple lemon glaze adds the perfect touch of sweetness and amps up the lemon flavor too!

 - Incredibly moist texture.
 This moist zucchini bread recipe gets its moistness from a few things: vegetable oil, the zucchini, and sour cream!
 That’s right!
 Lemon zucchini bread with sour cream is a great way to add additional fat to the recipe to ensure a moist crumb.
 Plus, the wetness from the zucchini and the liquid oil all come together for the perfect bread!